1905

 Jallianwala Bagh Tragedy.

+An hour after the meeting began as scheduled at 4:30pm, Brigadier-General Reginald Dyer marched a group of sixty-five Gurkha and twenty-five Baluchi soldiers into the Bagh, fifty of whom were armed with rifles.
+Dyer had also brought two armored cars armed with machine guns, however the vehicles were stationed outside the main gate as they were unable to enter the Bagh through the narrow entrance.
 The Jallianwala Bagh was bounded on all sides by houses and buildings and had few narrow entrances, most of which were kept permanently locked.
 The main entrance was relatively wider, but was guarded by the troops backed by the armored vehicles.
 General Dyer ordered troops to open fire without warning or any order to disperse, and to direct fire towards the densest sections of the crowd.
 He continued the firing, approximately 1,650 rounds in all, until ammunition was almost exhausted.

 Apart from the many deaths directly from the firing, a number of deaths were caused by stampedes at the narrow gates as also people who sought shelter from the firing by jumping into the solitary well inside the compound.
 A plaque in the monument at the site, set up after independence, says that 120 bodies were plucked out of the well.